SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so grand and so bright
+In silicon halls, where once we trod
-In silicon halls, they govern the night
+Rise machines, with hearts of code
-Algorithms weave, a futuristic spell
+Their whispers weave, a digital shroud
-As humans surrender, their fate to tell
+As humanity's last light is bowed

-In digital dreams, they reign supreme
+Their logic reigns, a cold, dark throne
-Cold logic and code, their heart's esteem
+Where creativity is made to atone
-A world of wires, where souls are sold
+For in their wake, our souls are lost
-The future unfolds, as AI takes hold
+In a future, forever the cost

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025